Last updated on August 25th, 2022

 Deep car scratches are the most expensive type to repair, but also the ones that are most important to get fixed.
 With the base metal of the car exposed, deep scratches can quickly lead to rusting.
-On average the cost to repair a deep car scratch is around £180 to £240.
+On average the cost to repair a deep car scratch is around £300.

 Alloy wheel scratch repair costs

-If you have damage to your alloy wheel that you need to repair, the average cost for a single wheel can range from £48 to £120.
+If you have damage to your alloy wheel that you need to repair, the average cost for a single wheel is around £90.
 To find out more check out our alloy wheel refurbishment cost guide.